ihaveamac/3DS-rom-tools/README.md

 # Nintendo 3DS ROM Tools
-Tools and guides for working with Nintendo 3DS games and applications (.3ds/.cci, .cia)
+Tools and guides for working with Nintendo 3DS games and applications (.3ds, .cci, .app, .cxi, .cfa, .cia)

 There exist some work-in-progress guides at this repository's Wiki: https://github.com/ihaveamac/3DS-rom-tools/wiki

+See this list of other tools that might be useful: https://github.com/ihaveamac/3DS-rom-tools/wiki/List-of-useful-tools

 ## NCCHInfo generation - `/ncchinfo_gen`
 * `ncchinfo_gen.py` - Generates `ncchinfo.bin`, which will generate XORpads for a game's ExHeader/ExeFS/RomFS on a 3DS console ([original source](https://github.com/d0k3/Decrypt9WIP/blob/2935c881f436cc940f44a9455c2ae63aff1744d8/scripts/ncchinfo_gen.py))